 Your cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, attract the employer's interest, and draw them in for a closer look at your CV.

 The only official language in Brazil is Portuguese.
-However, it differs slightly from Portuguese spoken in Portugal.
-Therefore, if you intend coming to Brazil and writing correct Brazil cover letter, you should pay attention to use the “right” Portuguese.
+However, it differs slightly from the Portuguese spoken in Portugal.
+Therefore, if you intend to come to Brazil and write the correct Brazil cover letter, you should pay attention to using the “right” Portuguese.

-When applying for an employment in Brazil use Portuguese or other language (English, German, Spanish, Japanese etc.) if you are seeking a job in the multinationals, international organizations, newspapers & magazines, the Internet, language schools and for voluntary work.
-To be on the safe side, write both foreign language and a Portuguese version.
+When applying for employment in Brazil use Portuguese or other languages (English, German, Spanish, Japanese etc.) if you are seeking a job in multinationals, international organizations, newspapers & magazines, the Internet, language schools and for voluntary work.
+To be on the safe side, write both a foreign language and a Portuguese version.

 The Brazil cover letter is an integral part of your job applications resulting in a personal interview.
-It is the first step to create an initial impression of the candidate.
-As an introduction should accompany your CV, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.
+It is the first step to creating an initial impression of the candidate.
+An introduction should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.

 Since most CVs are sent by email, the subject line is most important.
-It is a key point in attracting the attention of the recruiter opening the email and the attached CV.
+It is a key point in attracting the attention of the recruiter to open the email and the attached CV.

-- Education, foreign language proficiency, field of professional experience,
+- Education, foreign language proficiency, the field of professional experience,

 - Foreign travel (if any),